 In April 2018, the Blavatnik Family Fellowship Fund was established at Stanford University School of Medicine to provide financial support in the form of scholarships and research stipends for PhD students enrolled in the Stanford Biosciences program.
 The $10 million supports five Blavatnik Fellows a year over the ten-year life of the Fund.

 In 2016, the Blavatnik Family Fund for Bioscience Graduate Students was established at Stanford University to provide bioscience graduate students funds to pursue their research.
 Over two years, $2 million was given to support five graduate students per year.

-In January 2018, the Foundation provided $10 million of support to The Fu Foundation School of Engineering and Applied Science at Columbia University to support doctoral students working at the intersection of engineering and health.
-The support promotes early-stage research across disciplines and accelerates the translation of research from the lab to the marketplace by providing seed funding for interdisciplinary and translational research projects.
+The Blavatnik Family Foundation has provided $10 million to establish the Blavatnik Fund for Engineering Innovations in Health at The Fu Foundation School of Engineering and Applied Science at Columbia University to support doctoral students working at the intersection of engineering and health, promote early-stage research across disciplines, and accelerate the translation of research from the lab to the marketplace by providing seed funding for interdisciplinary and translational research projects.